pachyderm/docs/content/2.3.x/deploy-manage/deploy/aws-deploy-pachyderm.md

 - Update your values.yaml to turn off the installation of the bundled postgreSQL and provide your new instance information.

 {{% notice note %}}
 It is assumed that you are already familiar with RDS, or will be working with an administrator who is.
 {{% /notice %}}

 ### Create An RDS Instance

-!!!
-Info
+{{% notice info%}}
 Find the details of all the steps highlighted below in [AWS Documentation: "Getting Started" hands-on tutorial](https://aws.amazon.com/getting-started/hands-on/create-connect-postgresql-db/).
+{{% /notice %}}

 In the RDS console, create a database **in the region matching your Pachyderm cluster**.
 Choose the **PostgreSQL** engine and select a PostgreSQL version >= 13.3.